victordibia/handtracking/README.md

 | 11  | 640 * 480  | Macbook pro (i7, 2.5GHz, 16GB) | Run while visualizing results (image above) |

 > Note: The code in this repo is written and tested with Tensorflow `1.4.0-rc0`.
 Using a different version may result in [some errors](https://github.com/tensorflow/models/issues/1581).
-> Update: I just exported a [version of the inference graph using tensorflow 1.4.1](hand_inference_graph/frozen_inference_graph_141.pb).
-Behavior appears to be different compared to the previous graph (e.g the range of confidence appears higher for images without any hands, and the dimensions of bounding boxes appears different.)
-Feel free to explore.